frankie290651/FeedMeUpdates/README.md

 - FMU computes the official force wipe date/time: first Thursday of each month at 19:00 UTC.
 - When the remaining time is within `BeforeForceWipeRange` minutes (default 15), the plugin prepares and triggers a force wipe cycle.
 - Countdown messages clearly mention force wipe.
+- Automatically sets the right value for the convar wipetimer.wipeUnixTimestampOverride

 ### Custom Wipe
 - Set `CustomWipeDay` (e.g., `05/12/2025`) and `CustomWipeTime` (e.g., `23:30`) in local time to schedule a one‑off wipe between force wipes.